 Deeper south in the Mediterranean you’ll discover Malta – a small and beautiful archipelago which is on the rise as a top new charter destination.
 The only wonder must be why it took so long to land on the yachting map- for this country offers medieval fortresses, awe-inspiring coastlines, crystal clear seas, and brilliant diving – not to mention more days of sunshine and pleasant sea temperatures than anywhere else in the Western Mediterranean.
 Malta is undergoing a glamorous revolution – while still retaining its fascinating local history and culture.

 Perhaps your perfect yacht charter is in the eastern Mediterranean, drifting between islands on a Greece yacht charter under blue timeless skies and past crumbling temples, swimming in emerald water lapping against cliffs and sandy beaches.
-There are more than 2000 islands in Greece, over many archipelagos, so we’ve described the most popular yacht charter destinations below.
+There are more than 2000 islands in Greece, over many archipelagos, so we’ve described the most popular yacht charter destinations below including the Greek Islands, Medieval Greece, the Ionian Islands, the Aegean Islands, the Cyclades, the Dodecanese and the Saronic Islands.

 Perhaps you’ll choose the Cyclades for your Mediterranean yacht charter – taking in the windmills and glamorous nightlife of Mykonos, or the sheer glory of a Santorini sunset, from high up on the cliffs among the fine boutiques and and spa hotels.
 A Cyclades yacht charter is a beguiling mix of the ultra-luxurious, staggering natural beauty, and rustic donkey paths and tavernas.